A short coffee date

 A good first date fits into real life, not into an idealized script.

-The setting should support the meeting, not steal all the attention.
+The place should help the meeting, not take over the whole moment.

 Checklist